JoseHurtadoBaeza/React-Golang-JWT-Authentication-freeCodeCamp/README.md

 - `POST /api/login`: Log in a user and receive a JWT cookie.
 - `GET /api/user`: Retrieve the authenticated user's information.
 - `POST /api/logout`: Log out the user by removing the JWT cookie.

+### Documentation

+You can check the complete documentation here: https://josehurtadobaeza.super.site/databases/blog-posts-database/doing-golang-jwt-authentication-tutorial-freecodecamp